MicrochipTech/AzureDemo_AnyCloud/README.md

     <img src="./media/ScriptConfiguration.png" alt="Script Configuration" width = 400/>

 2. Enter your WiFi network's SSID and passphrase as the *WiFi Credentials*
-3. Enter your Id scope and Device ID from the Connect dialog (from Step 4.4) into the *Azure Application/Device Information* settings.
+3. Enter your ID scope and Device ID (Common Name) into the *Azure Application/Device Information* settings.
 4. Enter the model ID of the device template you wish to interact with in IoT Central.
 Example, we can emulate the SAM-IoT Demonstration board from the script using *`dtmi:com:Microchip:SAM_IoT_WM;2`* as the model ID.

 The model ID will be declared during the DPS registration process.
 If the model is published in the [Azure Device Model Repository](https://devicemodels.azure.com), IoT Central will automatically download the device model and use it to interact with your device based on the model's characteristics.
 You can also create a custom device template in your IoT Central application, which will generate a new model ID that can declared and used with the [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) repository on [GitHub](https://github.com) as well.